Providing Turn-Key Real Estate Solutions

-Shortly after starting, Zoran found himself at odds with the department.
-He served for five years as a public servant helping owners improve their property and comply with the new ordinance.
-Inspections became more like a ticket –writing exercise after he or his fellow inspectors wrote up the violation the automated computer program would track, fine and penalize owner who had violations.
+Zoran found himself at odds with the department he served for four years as a public servant, helping apartment owners repair and improve their property and comply with the new ordinance.
+Inspections became more like a ticket –writing exercise, after he or his fellow inspectors wrote up the violation the automated computer program would track, fine and penalize owner who had violations.
 As a result, the property owner was left to fend for themselves, having very little knowledge and support as to how they could bring and keep themselves into compliance.
-In one sense, the program that started out as Blue-Ribbon Committee Report to combat what was then identified as 100,000 slum –housing units, inadvertently began to carry that approach to all owners resulting in unfair treatment of some property owner.
+In one sense, the program that started out as Blue-Ribbon Committee Report to combat what was then identified as 100,000 slum –housing units, inadvertently began to carry that approach to all owners resulting in unfair treatment of most property owners.

 As the number of inspectors increased, the levels of bureaucracy increased.
-With rapid personnel turn-over and the inconsistent interpretation of codes, inspectors and supervisors found themselves too busy or provided no guidance to help those they cited solve their sometimes–complicated violations.
+With rapid personnel turn over and the inconsistent interpretation of codes, inspectors and their supervisor s found themselves too busy or provided no real valuable guidance to help those they cited solve their sometimes–complicated violations.
 Frequently inspectors would directly misinform owners by giving them false directives and making them do more than they had to and worse forcing them to eliminate approved construction calling it “unapproved“, “ built without the benefit of a building permit “, Illegal, “built without approval“, “ unpermitted “, “ bootleg unit“, etc.

 Zoran was unable to fulfill his passion for doing what was right and fair while working for the department.
-In 1999, Zoran founded Windrich assembling a multi –disciplined group of professionals covering the gamut of skills needed to help owners with code compliance issues as well as general property problems.
-Trained Inspection Staff, Engineers, Contractors, Architects, Entitlement Specialist, CAD Design Technicians, and Legal Advisors were all brought together to supply a single, comprehensive legalization solution provider.
-The synergistic nature of the concept created a service far greater than the sum of the individual parts.
+In 1999, Zoran founded Windrich Group assembling a multi –disciplined group of professionals covering the gamut of skills needed to help owners with code compliance issues as well as general property problems.
+Retired inspectors, Engineers, general building Contractors, with very broad understanding of codes and building construction.
+Problems are inspected, then solutions detected and in closing properly corrected.